djboi07/Smart-attendance-RFID-Facial-Recognition/README.md

 ## 🚀 How to Run

 ### 1. Arduino Setup
-- Upload `arduino_code.ino` to Arduino Uno.
+- Upload `RFID_FaceAuth_Uno.ino` to Arduino Uno.
 - Connect RFID and LCD as per circuit.
 - Replace `ssid` and `password` with your Wi-Fi credentials in the Arduino code.

 ### 2. ESP32-CAM Setup
-- Flash `esp32_code.ino` using Arduino IDE with correct board & partition settings.
+- Flash `ESP32-CAM.ino` using Arduino IDE with correct board & partition settings.
 - Ensure Wi-Fi credentials are updated.

 ### 3. Python Server Setup